 - Mr. Kaplan has not yet awarded rates for shift and weekend premiums.
 The Employer is proposing no increases in premiums while the Council has proposed an increase of $1.15 an hour for each premium.
 Mr. Kaplan has indicated he will issue this award on August 15.

-Highlights of key improvements (full list at the bottom)
+Highlights of key improvements

 - Keep existing sick leave plans – including public health, addictions, and continuing care